 - Can be a reasonable substitute for ceremony battery solutions that cost more or have undesirable attributes

-For me this is a now brainer.
-I’ve invested in a pair, and I feel far more at ease that I have incorporated a solid source of power in case of the unthinkable.
+For me, this is a no brainer.
+I’ve invested in a pair, and I feel far more at ease than I have incorporated a solid source of power in case of the unthinkable.

 I have had a few inquiries about real-world testing in the way of ceremonies, specifically if they would work as a stand-alone battery.
-I’ve also seen a couple comments out there that says this would not be a recommended solution.
-Well the only way to figure the details out is to put it into a real-world simulation.
+I’ve also seen a couple of comments out there that say this would not be a recommended solution.
+Well, the only way to figure the details out is to put it into a real-world simulation.
 Here are the parameters of the test.

 - Relative Temperature: 72º

 - Battery Backup: APC BR1500MS

 - Speaker: (1) EV Evolve 50, the output set to 0, Bass and Subwoofer DSP set to +2